ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The most basic functions provided by the [random]{.mod} module are the overloaded [rand()] functions.
+The most basic functions provided by the [random] module are the overloaded [rand()] functions.
 [Rand()] called with an integer parameter [n] gives us integer random numbers in the range from [0] up to [n], and [rand()] called with a